DannyCool46/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 11 writes a script that lists all files (even ones with names beginning with a period character, which are normally hidden).
+file 12 writes a script that prints the type of the file named iamafile